mewforest/redleaves/README.md

 ## Improvements

-- fixed: broken images
+- fixed broken images
-- ...
+- many UI fixes
+- added all old comments from HyperComments 🤯
+- no any ads or bullshit spam in comments

 ## History